 Mixed research findings

 A paper by Das reported that self-rated happiness is inversely correlated with masturbation, i.e. there is greater happiness with less masturbation.
 He stated that in a subsection of depressed men, negative mood has been linked to increased masturbation.
 However, the paper he cites to support this claim actually says no such thing.

-Cyranowski and colleagues found that women with a history of depression, particularly those with recurrent depression, had a higher frequency of masturbation than women who had never been depressed.
+Cyranowski and colleagues found that women with a history of depression, particularly recurrent depression, had a higher frequency of masturbation than women who’d never been depressed.
 This correlation remained constant even when they controlled for a number of other factors, including current depressive symptoms and the use of psychiatric medications.
-The researchers wondered if this might be related to decreased sexual pleasure from intercourse with a partner, but found that the data didn’t support this conclusion.
+The researchers wondered if this might be related to decreased sexual pleasure from intercourse with a partner, but their data didn’t support this conclusion.

 Frohlich and Meston learned that women with higher depression scale scores reported an increased desire for masturbation and were more likely to have masturbated within the past month.
 These women also reported a decreased desire for partnered sex, and difficulties with arousal and pain.
 The researchers speculated that masturbation may provide a reliable form of pleasure or self-soothing even when depression has decreased interest in other activities.

 In contrast to these results, in a study by Kennedy and colleagues, 40% of men and 30.4% of women with depression reported a reduction in masturbation.
 This finding seems consistent with what one might tend to expect given the nature of depressive illness.